 This is the same method of making Indian paneer except the tweak being to add in fresh cream when boiling the milk to give it the creamy goodness of the ricotta.
 If you want to make this even more low-fat you can reduce the cream but I don’t recommend giving it a miss as otherwise your cake will taste of paneer and you will have to substitute with sugar instead.

-Finally, if you are a perfectionist like me or if you are using the ricotta to serve as a side-dish with drinks, I recommend giving the cheese a quick blend in the mixer – using a little of the whey to dampen the cheese to make it smooth looking like the picture above.
+Finally, if you are a perfectionist like me or if you are using the ricotta to serve as a side-dish with drinks, I recommend giving the cheese a quick blend in the mixer – using a little of the whey to dampen the cheese to make it smooth looking like the picture at the top.